ACCV 2024

 The key insight is that \(\phi\) is regenerated from \(\theta\) at every step.
 Once \(\theta\) becomes robust to the first bias, \(\phi\) naturally discovers the next most prominent bias.
 This MAML-like structure enables sequential discovery and removal of multiple biases without any prior bias information.

-The GradCAM visualizations below show how the biased model \(f_\phi\) ’s attention shifts to different regions as training progresses, confirming that ABD adaptively discovers diverse biases during learning.
+The GradCAM visualizations below show how the biased model \(f_\phi\) ’s attention shifts to different regions as training progresses, providing visual evidence that ABD adaptively discovers diverse biases during learning.

 Biased Model Evolution